 Development includes building, renovating, demolishing, subdividing land, display of advertising or changing the use of a building or land.
 If you are considering development, you may need to lodge a Development Application (DA) with Council to seek consent to carry out this development.

 This flowchart shows the major steps in the development process:

 The flowchart is a general guide only and does not cover every scenario.
 Processes may vary for some developments based on legislative requirements.

-The following information explains the development process in more detail and the various steps that your DA will go through before it is determined.
+This page also explains the development process in more detail and the steps that your DA will go through before it is determined.

 Once a dwelling is built, you can carry out some minor building works, like garden sheds or carports, without needing approval from Council.

 For existing commercial properties you can undertake certain changes in use or signage without consent.
 These are examples of exempt development.

 You can undertake some larger but straightforward development as complying development, which is a combined Development Application and Construction Certificate process.

 If your proposal is not exempt or complying development, you will need to submit a Development Application to Council.